 Site-selective measurement of coupled spin pairs in an organic semiconductor.

 From organic electronics to biological systems, understanding the role of intermolecular interactions between spin pairs is a key challenge.
 Here we show how such pairs can be selectively addressed with combined spin and optical sensitivity.
 We demonstrate this for bound pairs of spin-triplet excitations formed by singlet fission, with direct applicability across a wide range of synthetic and biological systems.
-We show that the site-sensitivity of exchange coupling allows distinct triplet pairs to be resonantly addressed at different magnetic fields, tuning them between optically bright singlet (S = 0) and dark triplet, quintet (S = 1, 2) configurations: this induces narrow holes in a broad optical emission spectrum, uncovering exchange-specific luminescence.
+We show that the site sensitivity of exchange coupling allows distinct triplet pairs to be resonantly addressed at different magnetic fields, tuning them between optically bright singlet ([Formula: see text]) and dark triplet quintet ([Formula: see text]) configurations: This induces narrow holes in a broad optical emission spectrum, uncovering exchange-specific luminescence.
 Using fields up to 60 T, we identify three distinct triplet-pair sites, with exchange couplings varying over an order of magnitude (0.3-5 meV), each with its own luminescence spectrum, coexisting in a single material.
-Our results reveal how site-selectivity can be achieved for organic spin pairs in a broad range of systems.
+Our results reveal how site selectivity can be achieved for organic spin pairs in a broad range of systems.